rbrunka/ioBroker.defro-emodul/README.md

 ## defro-emodul adapter for ioBroker

-Integrate Defro boiler
+(en) Integrate Defro boiler
+(pl) Integracja z kotłem Defro

 ## Developer manual
-This section is intended for the developer.
-It can be deleted later
+(en) This is the development version.
+Do not install this adapter yet.
+(pl) To jest wersja deweloperska.
+Nie instaluj jeszcze tego adaptera.

 ### Getting started